Our home here in Bromham and the adjacent 2.5 acre orchard together make up Bromham Cider Farm from which Shed Cider operates.

 We care about the environment and work with nature rather than against it.
-We don’t use pesticides, we harvest rainwater from the shed roof and the apple pomace (crushed apple skin) is used to feed local pigs just up the track from us.
-Making our cider and selling it here at Bromham Cider Farm keeps food miles to a minimum.
+We don’t use pesticides, harvest and store rainwater from the shed roof and the apple pomace (crushed apple left over from pressing) is used to feed local pigs just up the track from us.
+Making our cider and selling it here at Bromham Cider Farm keeps food miles to a minimum and apart from the use of electricity for the mill, press and pasteurisation, all other features of our cider making process is by hand.
+We encourage customers to bring their own re- usable bags/containers and we re-use our glass cider bottles.

 Our hydraulic oak framed cider press was crafted from a fallen oak at nearby Roundway Hill by local craftsman Charles Bentley.
 Bentley, our name for the press, enables us to deal with more apples more efficiently whilst using a traditional cider making technique.